Prestigious Award Honors Vermonters Making a Difference For State’s Wildlife, Natural Areas

 Thanks in part to Zetterstrom’s leadership, ospreys were removed from the endangered species list in 2005, and the Zetterstrom Award was created shortly before she died in 2010.

-Nominations for the GMP-Zetterstrom Environmental Award will be accepted through March 30, and the winner will be announced this spring.
-For a nomination application and more information, visit www.gmpsnapshot.greenmountainpower.com.
+Nominations for the GMP-Zetterstrom Environmental Award will be accepted through Feb.
+28, and the winner will be announced in early spring.
+Get the nomination application and more information.

 About Green Mountain Power